tomor/influxdb-grafana-docker/README.md

 - `./bin/collect_data` collects the data once
 - `./bin/collect_data_loop` starts the previous script every 2 seconds

+### ./conf/services.list
+- contains list of urls which will be "curled" in format `<name>|<curl params>`
+- can contain more parameters for curl then just url, but the current implementation of `collect_data` script does not allow usage of spaces in attributes values
+ - valid example with header: `Localhost-POST|-XPOST -H MONITOR:true http://localhost:8080`
+ - invalid, due to space in header value: `Localhost-POST|-XPOST -H "MONITOR: true" http://localhost:8080`

 ## Advanced operations
 - todo - Where is the data from the InfluxDB container
 - todo - Where are the data from the Grafana (dashboards)